oVirt/ovirt-site/source/feature/gluster-volume-performance-statistics.html.md

 the output will be dictionary which contains a list of read throughput of files on each brick.
 (What if the (dd) file size (blockSize \* count) exceeds the size limit of the brick?)

-*   The brick name parameeter is an optional one.
+*   The brick name parameter is an optional one.
 This will not accept a list of brick names.

-Measure disk performance The values of blockSize and count will be passed to an appropriate gluster cli command and the gluster cli command will initiate a dd for the specified count and block size and measures the corresponding throughput.
+The values of blockSize and count will be passed to an appropriate gluster cli command and the gluster cli command will initiate a dd for the specified count and block size and measures the corresponding throughput.

 7. glusterVolumeTopWritePerf (volumeName, blockSize=None, count=None, brickName=[], listCount=100)